Brian May Guitars Gallery

 The BMG Face

-This special instrument, featuring an amazing piece of artwork, was a 60th birthday present to Brian May from House Music MD, Barry Moorhouse, who commissioned British artist Paul Karslake (brother of Jo Wood, Rolling Stone Ronnie's former wife) to create the beautifully cosmic finish.
+This special instrument, featuring an amazing piece of artwork, was a 60th birthday present to Brian May from House Music MD, Barry Moorhouse, who commissioned the late British artist Paul Karslake (brother of Jo Wood, Rolling Stone Ronnie's former wife) to create the beautifully cosmic finish.

 "It has a great feel and sound just naturally, but we have now customised it further by wiring the pickups in parallel instead of series, so the instrument now responds in a way more reminiscent of the tone of, say - a Stratocaster - but still with the BM warmth and still with the BM combination switching, so it is unique.
 I love it... for "C-lebrity" and "Crazy Little Thing", it gives me a whole new set of colours to play with."